How to Cut Crown Molding Laying Flat – With Easy Reference Templates

 This tutorial explains how to cut crown molding flat, on any miter saw (provided your molding isn’t wider than your saw’s cutting area).
 It’s easy to get confused about which side of what corner you’re cutting by the time you take your length measurement and get to the saw.
 Creating a set of templates will give you a visual guide that you can use in the room to mock up the corner you’re working on – and take with you to the saw.

-crown molding easy cutting guide templates
+easy reference crown molding templates 1

 Saw’s Miter and Bevel Settings

-The most common spring angle is 38• so that is what I am demonstrating in this post.
-If you need to create templates for 45• spring angle use the substitutions below.
+I am demonstrating settings for 38° spring angles in this post.
+If you need to create templates for 45° or 52° spring angles, use the appropriate substitutions below.

-45• Spring Angle Substitutions
+45° Spring Angle Substitutions

 Constants